Chinuon/Mystic4/README.md

 <h1 align="center">Mystic4</h1>
 <p align="center">
     It is not just a 3rd person game in unreal engine 4.
 Its a World that is breathing and living.
-All the Animals AI are literally alive.
+All the animals AI are literally alive.
 They react with the main player with real time day night system.
 Welcome to the Mystic world.
   <br>
   <a href="#"><strong> -- Learn more -- </strong></a>
   <br>